johncclayton/electric/README.md

 To use this, you will need the following:
 1. iCharger 4010 DUO
 1. A mini-USB cable
-1. A Raspberry PI 2 -or- 3
+1. A Raspberry PI 3

 ## how - my iCharger aka next steps
 To make the channel status information of your iCharger available to the desktop and mobile apps, you will need to set up a Raspberry PI computer and plug it into the mini-USB port of the iCharger.